Shopify/hydrogen-v1/.changeset/big-crews-impress.md

 'create-hydrogen-app': minor
 ---

 Hydrogen now has a built in session and cookie implementation.
-Read more about [how sessions work in hydrogen]().
+Read more about [how sessions work in Hydrogen](https://shopify.dev/custom-storefronts/hydrogen/framework/sessions).
 The starter template also includes a cookie session storage implementation.
 To use the new session implementation within an existing Hydrogen app:

 ```diff
 import renderHydrogen from '@shopify/hydrogen/entry-server';